CHAPTER 15 – I

 A smile, blackened eyes

-After exiting the shared mind space, Carenf knew she had to take control, delegate the next steps.
-Glendan would rally their powerful friends around the region to take on Tayli and Janifer (their roles in this were still unclear, but their new allegiances were not).
-She then called Aricame to inform him that he would be visited by perhaps the greatest teacher in the world.
-A man with more knowledge than any living being.
-A man of ambiguous morality and ethics, whose motives were uncertain, but whose ability was unquestioned.
+After exiting the shared mind space, Carenf knew what was necessary and she delegated the next steps.
+Glendan would rally their powerful friends around the region to take on Tayli and Janifer.
+She then called Aricame to inform him that he needed to stay put because he would soon be visited by perhaps the greatest teacher in the world.
+Victor Strife was a man with more knowledge than any living being; a man of ambiguous morality and ethics, whose motives were uncertain, but whose ability was unquestioned.
 His insights could help find a weakness in Geryman.
 And if no weakness was to be found, Carenf knew he would be needed to train her successor.
 He was the desperate measure for these desperate times.